List of presidents of Brazil: First Republic (1889–1930)

-In 1889, the Empire of Brazil was abolished and replaced with a republic in a coup d'état led by marshal Deodoro da Fonseca, who deposed emperor Pedro II, proclaimed Brazil a Republic and formed a provisional government.
-The 15 November 1889 military coup began as an attempt to overthrow the Empire's prime minister, Afonso Celso, Viscount of Ouro Preto, but the unprecedented coup against a prime minister appointed by the emperor and who enjoyed the confidence of the elected Chamber of Deputies quickly escalated to the abolition of the monarchy.
+In 1889, the Empire of Brazil was abolished and replaced with a republic in a bloodless coup d'état led by Marshal Deodoro da Fonseca, who deposed Emperor Pedro II, proclaimed Brazil a republic, and formed a provisional government.
+The 15 November 1889 military coup began as an attempt to overthrow the Empire's prime minister, Afonso Celso, Viscount of Ouro Preto, but the unprecedented coup against a prime minister appointed by the Emperor, and who enjoyed the confidence of the elected Chamber of Deputies, quickly escalated into the abolition of the Brazilian monarchy.

-With the proclamation of the Brazilian Republic, the Imperial constitution ceased to operate, the Imperial Parliament (the General Assembly) ceased to exist, and not only was the Viscount of Ouro Preto removed from office, but the position of prime minister itself ceased to exist.
-As head of the provisional government, Deodoro da Fonseca ruled by decree, holding both the functions of head of state and of head of government.
-The former provinces of the Empire were reorganized as states and the newly proclaimed republic was declared a federation, formed by the perpetual union of those states.
+With the proclamation of the Brazilian Republic, the Imperial Constitution ceased to operate, the Imperial Parliament (the General Assembly) ceased to exist, and not only was the Viscount of Ouro Preto removed from office, but the position of prime minister itself ceased to exist.
+As head of the provisional government, Deodoro da Fonseca ruled by decree, holding both the functions of head of state and head of government.
+The former imperial provinces were reorganized as states and the newly proclaimed republic was declared a federation, formed by the union of those states.

-In 1890, elections for a Constituent Congress were summoned and held, but the decree of the provisional government that created the Congress required it to adopt a Constitution that conformed to the recently proclaimed republican system of government, and that organized the recently declared Federal State.
-In February 1891, a new Brazilian constitution was adopted, based on the federal republic of the United States of America.
-The country itself was named the Republic of the United States of Brazil.
-In accordance with the provisions of the Constitution, the presidents of the Republic were to be elected by direct popular vote, but, for the first presidential term, the president and vice president would be chosen by the Constituent Congress; the Constituent Congress was to elect the first president and vice president immediately after the promulgation of the Constitution.
+In 1890, elections for a Constituent Congress were summoned and held, but the decree of the provisional government which created the Congress required it to adopt a constitution that conformed to the recently proclaimed republican system of government, and that organized the recently declared federal state.
+In 1891, a new Brazilian Constitution was adopted, based on the Constitution of the United States of America.
+The country itself was named the United States of Brazil.
+In accordance with the provisions of the Constitution, the Presidents of the Republic were to be elected by direct popular vote, but, for the first presidential term, both the president and vice president would be elected by the Constituent Congress; the Constituent Congress was to elect the first president and vice president immediately after the promulgation of the Constitution.